Ada-Developers-Academy/core-unit-3/structuring-content/problem-set-structuring-content.md

 * title: Structuring Content
 ##### !question

-Arrange the following syntax so that the header element is siblings with the paragraph element.
+Arrange the following syntax so that the heading element is siblings with the paragraph element.

 Assume that each line would be indented correctly.